 Outdoor Warning Sirens & Map

-There are currently 33 sirens in Crow Wing County (view a map of where outdoor warning sirens are located).
-The Crow Wing County Sheriff's Office 9-1-1 Communication Center tests / activates all sirens in Crow Wing County at 1 pm on the first Wednesday of the month throughout the year.
+There are currently 47 sirens in Crow Wing County (view a map (PDF) of where outdoor warning sirens are located).
+The Crow Wing County Sheriff's Office 911 Communication Center tests / activates all sirens in Crow Wing County at 1 pm on the first Wednesday of the month throughout the year.
 When the outdoor warning sirens are activated they will run for approximately 4 minutes.
-Each city / township in Crow Wing County purchases and maintains their sirens.
+The sound range of a siren is about one mile, depending on the surrounding terrain.

 Siren Activation Criteria